NicoleYoung01/Cipher-2/Book Cipher_ computer code.md

 ## What is the difference between a cipher and code?

-**Codes substitute arbitrary symbols—typically, letters or numbers—for the components of the original message.
+**Codes substitute random symbols—typically, letters or numbers—for the components of the original message.
 Ciphers use algorithms to transform a message into an apparently random string of characters.**

 ## What are codes and ciphers used for?